-Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on January 17, 2017.

-Approved on February 14, 2017.

-Kathy Burtnik Vice-Chair of the Board John Crocco Director of Education/Secretary -Treasurer
+Minutes of the Committee of the Whole Med January 17, 2017. eting of the Niagara Catholic District School Board held on Approved on February 14, 2017 .
+Kathy Burtnik John Crocco Vice-Chair of the Board Director of Education/Secretary -Treasurer